 Sword Fight: While Link's been using a sword in every game, this game puts special focus on his actual skill with the blade beyond "use an item to make him vulnerable, then swing away," because of the improved WiiMotionPlus controls.
 Several bosses and Elite Mooks exist mainly to showcase this aspect of the game.
 It helps that nearly every aiming-based item available to you is less than automatic in Z-targeting mode (it still locks on to enemies, but still uses manual aiming, similar to Metroid Prime.).

 Tactical Suicide Boss: Mostly averted, but there are a few cases, the most notable being Koloktos, who would be unbeatable if he never used attacks that would leave his arms temporarily stuck in the ground, and thus vulnerable to the whip.

-Also subverted.
-No matter how fast you make it through the Eldin Volcano area, Impa will berate you for being too slow to save Zelda on your own.
-Even knowing that you can't get out of the scolding, you still feel bad if you know you took an a lot of time just to make sure you got every treasure, goddess cube, and rupee.
+In a deconstructed example, no matter how fast you make it through the Eldin Volcano area, Impa will berate you for being too slow to save Zelda on your own.
+Even knowing that you can't get out of the scolding, you still feel bad if you know you took a lot of time just to make sure you got every treasure, Goddess Cube, and Rupee.

 Targeted Human Sacrifice: The reason that Ghirahim is so obsessed with Zelda is because he needs her (or more accurately her soul) to resurrect Demise.